CSI-Trainee-2024/Task3_shreya2313056/README.md

       S ---> DOWN/BACKWARD
-  when you will be hit by any enemy car you'll loose aand the game will be over also if you go out of the range of road you'll again loose the game however, my game over function is not working properly for now
+  when you will be hit by any enemy car you'll loose aand the game will be over also if you go out of the range of road you'll again loose the game